corda/corda-docs-portal/content/en/docs/corda-os/4.8/modify-the-state.md

     weight: 1020
 tags:
 - state
-title: Write the state
+title: Modify the state
 ---

-# Write the state
+# Modify the state

 In Corda, shared facts on the blockchain are represented as states.
 Your first task is to define a new state type to represent an IOU.